ivanachillee/pcalib/README.md

 # PCAlib
 PCAlib is a micro-library built in Python 3 for fast and easy-to-use Principal Component Analysis (PCA) data transformation.
-It will help you to reduce high-dimensional data into a N amount of components.
+It will help you to reduce high-dimensional data into a N amount of components with a simplified class function.

 ## Requirements
 You will need the following packages to run PCAlib: